 Dr. Frances T. (Terri) Sinclair, Associate Professor and Director of Choral Activities at Coastal Carolina University (CCU), holds the Doctor of Musical Arts degree in Choral Conducting, with a minor in Music History, from The University of North Carolina at Greensboro; the Master of Music degree in Choral Conducting, with a minor in Voice, from Florida State University, and the Bachelor of Music degree in Piano Performance from The University of North Carolina at Chapel Hill.
 Her professional experience includes positions as Director of Choral Activities at UNC-Charlotte and UNC-Asheville, a tenure track position on the music faculty at Clemson University, adjunct positions at UNC-Chapel Hill and NC State University, and three years on the music faculty at Sandhills Community College.
 Prior to entering higher education, Dr. Sinclair was Choral Director at Pinecrest (NC) High School from 1989-1993.

-Dr. Sinclair’s students and choirs have earned superior ratings at North Carolina Music Educators Association (NCMEA) and American Choral Directors Association (ACDA) choral festivals, have been invited to participate in NC Honors Chorus and other invitational festivals, and have performed at prestigious locations including the Washington National Cathedral, the Lincoln Center, the NCMEA and South Carolina Music Educators (SCMEA) conventions, and at Disneyworld.
-In 2007. she was selected as a conductor for the MidAmerica Productions Carnegie Hall Concert Series.
-She was also the invited clinician for the SC ACDA High School Women’s Honor Choir.
+Dr. Sinclair has been selected as a conductor for the MidAmerica Productions Carnegie Hall Concert Series.
+She has been the invited clinician for the SC High School Women’s Honor Choir.
 She has led workshops and reading sessions at professional conferences including the SCMEA convention and the ACDA Southern Division Convention.
-She has published articles in scholarly journals including the Choral Journal and The North Carolina Music Educator and is in high demand as a guest conductor/clinician and choral adjudicator in the southeast.
+She is a published composer and has many published articles in scholarly journals including The Chorister, the Choral Journal, and The North Carolina Music Educator.
+She is in high demand as a guest conductor/clinician and choral adjudicator in the southeast.
 In her first year at CCU (2005-6), she was the recipient of the Teacher of the Year award.
 Dr. Sinclair is listed in Who’s Who of American Women, 26th ed.
 (2007-2008).